FerretDB/FerretDB/README.md

 These steps describe a quick local setup.
 They are not suitable for most production use-cases because they keep all data inside containers.

-1. Store the following in the `docker-compose.yml` file:
+1. Create a folder `ferretdb` and store the following in the `docker-compose.yml` file in folder `ferretdb`:

 ```yaml
 version: "3"